 - Evaluation reports

-We tailor these requirements to the contractor’s type of work.
+Southwire tailors these requirements to the contractor’s type of work.
 After pre-qualification, we host contractor safety orientations to help them learn our internal environmental, health and safety requirements.
-We also implemented an electronic reporting system for contractor incident investigations and inspections.
+We also use an electronic reporting system for contractor incident investigations and inspections.

 We believe in the adage, “you can’t manage what you don’t measure.”
 Therefore, we track a wide variety of performance metrics related to workplace safety and health.
-In 2015, we added a series of leading indicator data to enable a more proactive assessment of our safety performance.
+We use leading indicator data to enable a proactive assessment of our safety performance.
 One focus area in our leading indicator reporting was near misses.
 We also track but do not publicly report OSHA citations/violations.

 OSHA Total Recordable Injury Rate (TRIR)*